raspberrypilearning/hows-your-day/en/step_1.md

 1. Press Logo to reset the program
 2. Watch the start up animation and instructions
 3. Use a gesture to choose your mood for the day
-4. Press the A+B button to log your mood and start the response activity
+4. Press the Button A to log your mood and start the response

 </div>
 <div>